marcolomele/vectorization-ICD11/data-anlysis-plan.md

 View across description sources, across categories.

 # Hierarchy Analysis
-- depth: pre each node
+ICD-11 is essentially a database structured as a tree.
+Hence, we can look at:
+- Depth: descriptive statistics.
-- breadth: bushiness vs linearity of differnt paths (distribution of children per node at different levels).
+– Breadth: bushiness vs linearity of differnt paths (distribution of children per node at different levels).
-- multiple parents
+- If nodes have multiple parents.

-view across description sources, across categories
+Explore both original and generated descriptions, across categories.

+Note: this section is not directly related to NLP, hence keep minimal.

+# Preparing for Modelling
+- concatenate intelligently new information from other columns.
+- remove other columns and give essential data to modelling team.